workmanmcr/VendorApp2/README.md

 The customer is be able to click a Vendor's name and go to a new page that will display all of that Vendor's orders. the customer is provided with a link to a page presenting the, with a form to create a new Order for a particular Vendor.
 ## **Complete Setup**

-- Navigate to main page of repo
+1. Navigate to main page of repo.
-- copy link from repo
+2. Copy link from repo.
-- clone repo
+3. Clone this repo.
+4. Open your terminal (e.g., Terminal or GitBash) and navigate to this project's production directory called "VendorApp2.solution".
+5. Once the VenderApp2.solution has been selected type "code ." to open VS Code.
+6. Click"terminal" in the top leff of the window.
+7. Select "new temrinal" from the drop down menu.
+8. Navigate to "VendorApp" in the temrinal.
+9. In the temrinal type the command "dotnet watch run".

 ## **Known Bugs**
 no known bugs at this time

-### **Local Setup**
-1. Clone this repo.
-2. Open your terminal (e.g., Terminal or GitBash) and navigate to this project's production directory called "ShapeTracker".
-3. In the command line, run the command "dotnet run" to compile and execute the console application.
-Since this is a console application, you'll interact with it through text commands in your terminal.
-4. Optionally, you can run "dotnet build" to compile this console app without running it.

 MIT License

-Copyright (c) [year] [fullname]
+Copyright (c) [2023] [Micheal Workman]

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal